kaepek/encoder/lib/rotary/AS5147P/README.md

-# DigitalEncoderSPI-AS5147P
+# DigitalRotaryEncoderSPI-AS5147P

-The AS5147P absolute digital encoder is useful for various projects, due to its 12-bit accuracy and high speed operation.
+The AS5147P absolute digital rotary encoder is useful for various projects, due to its 12-bit accuracy and high speed operation.
 It has a sampling rate tested up to 1.3MHz, although limiting the sampling rate to ~1.1MHz yields better overall stability.

 ## Platforms